Idiom

 Idiom Anchor Chart

-• Definition: Start by explaining the definition of an idiom to your students.
-An idiom is a phrase or expression that has a figurative meaning different from its literal meaning.
+Start by explaining the definition of an idiom: a phrase or expression that has a figurative meaning different from its literal meaning.

-• Examples: Use the anchor chart to show visual representations of common idioms.
-For instance, "It's raining cats and dogs" illustrates heavy rain, while "Don't cry over spilled milk" suggests not to worry about things that cannot be changed.
+Use the anchor chart to illustrate common idioms visually.
+For instance, "It's raining cats and dogs" explains heavy rain, while "Don't cry over spilled milk" advises not to worry about the past.

-• Games and Activities: Incorporate idiom-related games and activities, such as matching idioms to their meanings or creating comic strips using idioms.
+Incorporate fun games such as matching idioms to their meanings or creating comic strips using idioms.

 Additional Idiom Resources